kamil467/kamileshoprepo/readme.md

 - Microservices Design - https://microservices.io/patterns/index.html

+###### Non-Functional Requirement
+Below are the important points for Non-functional requirement which covers common for all applications.

+- Security & Compilance
+- Scalability
+- Reliability
+- Usability
+- Performance
+- Network Latency
+- Maintainability
+- Availability

 This is a study application which will cover following major technologies and concepts.
 - Cloud Native Development